surajrampure/imt-decal-book/src/Appendix/complex-numbers.md

 -->

-To thoroughly introduce complex numbers, we need to talk about imaginary numbers.
+Before talking about complex numbers, we first need to talk about imaginary numbers.
 Imaginary numbers stem from the fact that the square root of a negative number is undefined over the set of real numbers – there is no real number $$x$$ such that $$x = \sqrt{-25}$$.
 In order to accomodate square roots of negative numbers, we introduce the imaginary unit $$i$$.

 <a name='imaginary_numbers'>